x0reaxeax/Grounded2Minimal/README.md

-# Grounded2Minimal - Small debug/cheat/mod tool for Grounded 2 (Steam version)
+# Grounded2Minimal - Small debug/cheat/mod tool for Grounded 2 (Steam + Xbox Game Pass)

-**The only thing that works right now is the Item Spawner.**
-**I'm currently rewriting the tool from scratch.**

-# - EVERYTHING BELOW IS CONSIDERED OUTDATED -

 ## !!!IMPORTANT PLZ READ!!!
 Under set configurations, this tool can allow any connected players to **EXECUTE CONTROLLED CODE ON YOUR MACHINE**.